metrico/qryn-docs/docs/cloud/installation.md

 ?> The default days value is "7"

-## Space based rotation
+### Space based rotation

-If you're not sure if the data always rotates before the HD is full, then you can configure the emergency sweeper.
-It will delete the oldest day in the database if the overall size of all the tables is more than the configured value.
+To force data rotateion before the HD is full, admins can use the emergency sweeper settings, in charge of deleting the oldest partitions in the database if the overall size of all the tables is more than the configured value.

 ##### JSON
 ```